OCBC Personal Loan Review: Interest Rates, Approval Times & Loan Amounts

 How to use the OCBC personal loan calculator

 Scroll down the OCBC page on Cash-on-Instalment (fixed repayment) and you’ll find the OCBC personal loan calculator for their Cash-on-Instalment loan.

-Enter how much you want to borrow and the amount of time over which you wish to repay it, and the calculator will display your monthly installments, processing fee, interest rate and EIR.
+Enter how much you want to borrow and the amount of time over which you wish to repay it, and the calculator will display your monthly instalments, processing fee, interest rate and EIR.

 OCBC Debt Consolidation Plan

 If you’ve got existing high interest debt like an unpaid credit card balance, OCBC’s Debt Consolidation Plan is another option.
-Transfer your existing debt to OCBC and you’ll pay a 6% interest rate with zero processing fee, choosing from a loan tenure of 3 to 8 years.
+Transfer your existing debt to OCBC and you’ll pay a relatively low interest rate compared to credit card interest (though it’s typically higher than that of a personal loan).

 Why opt for this instead of the Cash-on-Instalments loan?
 Well, if you have already busted your credit limit with OCBC, you won’t be eligible for Cash-on-Instalments.
 Cash-on-Instalments also offers a maximum tenure of 5 years, while the Debt Consolidation Plan offers up to 8 years.